 Under data protection law, GDPR Article 6 (1), we have a number of lawful bases that allow us to collect and process personal information.
 In this case, the lawful basis for processing your data is 'legitimate interests' to assist with NHS Scotland’s Test and Protect strategy in relation to the coronavirus public health epidemic.

 How long will we retain the data?

 Your personal data would only be used for the purposes stated in this privacy notice within 3 weeks (21 days) of your visit.
-However, your data may continue to be retained after that point for other legitimate purposes, as outlined in the relevant privacy notices.
+Personal data provided solely for Test and Protect will be deleted once this period has passed.